-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or divil proceedings.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Heir Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or dvill proceedings.
 Licence no 100019169, 2019.

-Policy SA11: Land rear of St Oswalds Retail Park
+Policy Site Allocation Statement SA1109: Land rear of St Oswalds Retail Park